The Art of Inboxing

 Spam traps are email addresses created for the sole purpose of catching illegitimate email.
 These traps catch senders that do not implement proper email validation and list cleaning.
 Most commonly, spam trap email addresses are found by running web-scraping software that automatically gathers email addresses from the web.
 The scraper is tricked into navigating to certain webpage where such addresses are in plain sight.
 The scraper, unaware of the trap, adds the email to its database of harvested addresses.
 When an Internet Service Provider (“ISP”) or blacklist maintainer notices an email sent to the spam trap address, they will blacklist the sender or downgrade the sender’s reputation.

 Part of maintaining a healthy mailing list is keeping it current based on your email traffic.
-During the SMTP chat session or shortly afterwards through a bounce notification, the recipient server will report bounces or bad email recipients back to the sender.
+During the SMTP chat session or shortly afterward through a bounce notification, the recipient server will report bounces or bad email recipients back to the sender.
 In addition, many email services provide feedback loops that tell the sender when a recipient classifies the message as spam.
 These bounces and spam complaints are the strongest signals currently used by ISPs to judge the quality of your email.
-If you’re sending a lot of email, they may be hard to avoid but it is very important that you remove those addresses from future mailings.
+If you’re sending a lot of emails, they may be hard to avoid but it is very important that you remove those addresses from future mailings.
 This is easier said than done because the feedback is not standardized so it can be tricky to collect and classify this information at scale.
 This deserves an entire blog post on its own which we hope to publish soon.

 Beyond monitoring for bad addresses and complaints, it’s a good idea to remove other addresses that aren’t interacting with your emails.
 ISPs take interaction (opens, clicks) as a good sign and it improves your reputation.
 The more your recipients interact with your emails, the better your deliverability.